Julie J. Chung's term ended on August 3, 2021.

-Julie Chung is currently serving as the Acting Assistant Secretary in the Bureau of Western Hemisphere Affairs.
+Julie Chung served as the Acting Assistant Secretary in the Bureau of Western Hemisphere Affairs.

 Julie Chung assumed the position of Principal Deputy Assistant Secretary in the Bureau of Western Hemisphere Affairs in November 2018.
 She was previously the Director for Japan in the Bureau of East Asian and Pacific Affairs and served as Acting Deputy Assistant Secretary from February-September 2018.
 A career member of the Senior Foreign Service, class of Minister-Counselor, she held positions as the Deputy Chief of Mission in Cambodia and Economic Counselor in Thailand.

 Ms. Chung served as the Deputy Political Counselor in Bogota, where she managed the U.S. government’s largest extradition program, including paramilitary and narco-trafficking cases.
 As the United States representative to the G24 in Bogota, Ms. Chung led initiatives focused on demining, labor, and human rights.
 In Baghdad, she served as Chief of Staff coordinating civilian-military foreign assistance with thirteen agencies and sections, and managed the interagency Emergency Assistance Coordination Team in response to suicide bombings.
 While working in the Office of Korean Affairs in Washington, she frequently traveled to the DPRK to implement the U.S.-North Korea Agreed Framework.
 She also served in Guangzhou, Tokyo, and Hanoi as a public diplomacy officer and APEC coordinator.